 NHF Announces Kevin Child Scholarship Winner

-This scholarship is named in tribute to Kevin Child, who died of AIDS in 1989, shortly before graduating from college.
-The scholarship is awarded annually to a student with hemophilia who is either currently enrolled in or is planning to attend college.
-In honor of Kevin’s legacy, the Child family hopes this scholarship program will provide some assistance for students striving to acquire a higher education.
+The scholarship is named for Kevin Child, who died of AIDS in 1989, shortly before graduating from college.
+The $1,000 scholarship is awarded annually to a student with hemophilia who is either currently enrolled in or is planning to attend college.